w-utter/realsense-rust/README.md

 - **buildtime-bindgen**: Generate Rust bindings during build time.
 - **device-test**: Enable tests that requires connections to RealSense devices.

+## Regenerating the API Bindings

+*Non-Linux users*: The current bindings are formatted for Linux.
+Users on systems other than Linux must run with the `buildtime-bindgen` feature to reformat the bindings.
+See the README in realsense-sys for more.

+*Backwards compatibility*: If you're using an older librealsense version, you may enable the `buildtime-bindgen` feature to re-generate the bindings.
+We make no claims of backwards compatibility; good luck.

 ## Special Considerations